 However, while this should appear implicit for Gaussian or integral models where wind profiles and standard deviations are given for the whole dispersion zone, in real cases, this is not so obvious.
-To address this topic, one should consider how these models are built, generally based on experimental observations in a free field zone, with a certain ground roughness as detailed above in this paper.
+To address this topic, one should consider how these models are built, generally based on experimental observations in a free field zone, with a certain ground roughness as mentioned above in this paper.
 Then, when considering a real accident that leads to dangerous substance release into the atmosphere, wind and turbulence profiles cannot be constant, these profiles would be modified by buildings, and mainly industrial installations, where the leak originates.
-An important consequence of this intrinsic hypothesis of the model is that the industrial facilities induced turbulence is not considered.
+An important consequence of this intrinsic hypothesis of the model is that the industrial facilities induced turbulence that is not considered.
 Having in mind that turbulence is the main physical parameter that governs dispersion, it appears clearly that those models would tend to overestimate distances.
 Indeed, using variable standard deviation coefficients would require one to evaluate them, which is not so far from the objective of the CFD models since this corresponds to an evaluation of the diffusion coefficient in each zone of the domain.
 The same limit can be mentioned for integral models since they generally transition to Gaussian dispersion for the passive cloud dispersion.
-On top of the standard deviation coefficients, most of the Gaussian models also consider a constant ground roughness, roughness is also an important parameter for the wind profile and for the dispersion calculation.
+On top of the standard deviation coefficients, most of the Gaussian models also consider a constant ground roughness, such as roughness is also an important parameter for the wind profile and for the dispersion calculation.

 In an item from the French circular of 10 May 2010 (sheet 2 and sheet 5), recommendations are given on the choice of meteorological conditions in the context of hazard studies (French regulation).
 The atmospheric stability conditions generally used for ground-level releases are type D (neutral) and F (highly stable) as defined by Pasquill.
 These are associated with wind speeds of 5 and 3 m/s respectively.
 Those conditions were defined to represent the worst-case conditions for land use planning studies.
+In the end, the Pasquil class and a wind velocity are associated to a roughness value to form the set data for swift model.

 Harmonization of input data for flow and boundary layer simulation between the swift models and more sophisticated ones remains a major issue within the context of regulatory studies.
 For an atmospheric condition defined only with three parameters (Pasquill class, velocity module at reference height, and ground roughness) several profiles are then possible.
 Gaussian models are commonly using highly simplified mean velocity profiles, 3D models need more sophisticated profiles for different physical quantities such as wind, temperature and turbulence profiles.
 It is also obvious that, in most industrial cases, not only the surface boundary layer must be modelled but the entire atmospheric boundary layer.
 For regulatory reasons and consistency with existing computation, it is important to limit the set of input parameters for meteorological data as much as possible.